History of Derrick Henry in Timeline

 2016: Rookie Season Stats

-In 2016, Derrick Henry finished his rookie season with 110 carries for 490 yards and five touchdowns in 15 games.
+In 2016, Derrick Henry finished his rookie season with 110 carries for 490 yards and five touchdowns in 15 games and two starts.
+He also caught 13 passes for 137 yards.

-In 2016, Derrick Henry played a key role in the 2015 Alabama Crimson Tide football team that won the 2016 College Football Playoff National Championship.
+In 2016, Derrick Henry was a key part of the Alabama Crimson Tide football team that won the 2016 College Football Playoff National Championship.

 In 2016, Derrick Henry was selected by the Tennessee Titans in the second round of the NFL draft.

-On October 16, 2017, during Monday Night Football, Derrick Henry ran for a then career-best 131 yards on 19 carries, including a 72-yard touchdown, in a victory over the Indianapolis Colts.
+On October 16, 2017, on Monday Night Football, Derrick Henry ran for a then career-best 131 yards on 19 carries, including a 72-yard touchdown late in the fourth quarter of the 36–22 victory over the Indianapolis Colts.

-On May 4, 2018, Derrick Henry graduated from the University of Alabama and published an article in The Players' Tribune thanking his late grandmother.
+On May 4, 2018, Derrick Henry graduated from the University of Alabama.
+On the same day, he published an article in The Players' Tribune.

 2018: Graduation from Alabama

-In 2018, Derrick Henry graduated from the University of Alabama with a bachelor's degree in communications, fulfilling a promise to his late grandmother.
+In 2018, Derrick Henry graduated from Alabama with a bachelor's degree in communications, fulfilling a promise to his late grandmother, Gladys Henry.

 2018: Shopping Event for Teachers